mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 	}]
 ```

-See the [DLM documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/custom-data-view/external-resources/) how to interactively define new external resources.

 **Example**

 In this example, the dataflow artefact contains 3 localised (English and French) `EXT_RESOURCE` annotations for 3 external resources, together with their labels and links to icons to be displayed.